smd050/ProcessJournal222/index.md

 ### ✔ Media Capture - 3, using canvas html elements, we can capture the overlays however, research and development still lacks as it can only capture text displays over graphical widgets.
 Otherwise the usage of the devices' personal screen recorder is much suitable and crop the media itself to capture the entire thing freely.

-### ✔ Lean Angle Meter - 5, Works exeptionally well while portraying data given by the Y axis data.
+### ✔ Lean Angle Meter - 3, Works exeptionally well (ONLY WORKS FOR NON IOS DEVICES) while portraying data given by the Y axis data.

 ### ?
 Telemetry Data - 3, functional but tentative, probable cause of incosistency may be from variety of devices tested.
 Otherwise a general reformation of the code to fit whatever device is used may be considered (e.g. on Torin's laptop, everything works except speedometer, everything works on the phone except XYZ data, on Jay's device, Z data is missing but the lean angle meter only works for his laptop).